sandramsc/ACUITY/README.md

 ## Application Description

-a web-based tool/application design concept that enables users to visualize automatically generated processed and analyzed user feedback on any product
+a web-based tool/application design concept that enables users to visualize and interact with automatically generated processed and analyzed user feedback on any product

 ## Table of Contents